General Diplomatic Studies

 - Term 1

-This module will explore the the instruments and strategies of diplomacy and asks what role power plays in diplomacy.
-It will consider the significance of multilaterialism in diplomacy and how this has changed since the end of the Cold War.
-It examines coercive diplomacy, the potential of preventative diplomacy and also explores the informal diplomatic practices of citizens and conflict resolution groups, known as 'track two' diplomacy.
+This module will explore the instruments and strategies of diplomacy and asks what role power plays in diplomacy.
+It will consider the significance of multilateralism in diplomacy and how this has changed since the end of the Cold War.
+It examines coercive diplomacy, the potential of preventative diplomacy and also explores the role changing technologies have in transforming diplomacy.

 Secondly, the module asks how traditional concepts of diplomacy (understood as an activity of states) have been affected by the democratisation and globalisation of diplomacy.
-It investigates the role of NGOs, International Courts, Private Economic Transactions (philanthropy, remittances), and other non-state actors and activities in shaping diplomacy. the course examines international interactions of such groups against a background of more traditional (inter-state) diplomatic practice.
+It investigates the role of NGOs, International Courts, Corporate actors, and other non-state actors and activities in shaping diplomacy.
+The course examines international interactions of such groups against a background of more traditional (inter-state) diplomatic practice.

 Method of assessment

 • Assignment (2000 words); 80%